 To get a food truck up and running, you should be prepared to spend upwards of €1,000 to cover licensing costs, inspections, and fees.
 Once your business plan is completed, you’ll be ready to tackle restaurant startup costs and start filling out applications for permits.
 This can take a few months, so plan ahead.

 A solid business strategy should include everything, from a strong brand identity and company culture to a reliable food truck tech like a POS.

-Use our free business plan template to walk through every part of the planning and development process, then review your local requirements for food truck establishments.
-Look at municipal and provincial regulations for your type of food truck business, and be extra careful with alcohol requirements and heavy traffic areas, as that’s where the fines will be the highest.
+Use our free restaurant business plan template to walk through every part of the planning and development process, then review your local requirements for food truck establishments.
+Look at regional regulations for your type of food truck business, and be extra careful with alcohol requirements and heavy traffic areas, as that’s where the fines will be the highest

 Is this article helpful?